Engineering Recruitment Trends 2024

 Automotive on the Rise Again

-This time last year, we were experiencing engineers transitioning away from the Automotive sector.
-Which was a result of job insecurity in the industry that stemmed from fluctuating order books and difficulties sourcing materials.
-Towards the end of last year, our engineering recruitment team saw many engineers transition from the automotive to manufacturing/food environments.
-And expected to see this continue in 2023.
+Early last year, our engineering recruitment team saw many engineers transition from the automotive to manufacturing/food environments.
+So, we expected to see this continue in 2023.

-However, automotive has made a resurgence.
-For instance, Jaguar Land Rover massively increased their maintenance team, hiring over 100 maintenance technicians for the Solihull plant.
-So, we’re seeing firsthand that automotive is on the rise again and may continue in 2024.
+For example, Jaguar Land Rover massively increased their maintenance team, hiring over 100 maintenance technicians for the Solihull plant.
+Showing firsthand that automotive is on the rise again and will continue throughout 2024.
 Making it our second prediction for the engineering recruitment trends in 2024.

 Recruitment Speeding Up